Favourite Fell Days: Dale Head and Hindscarth

 harter fell, aka mount doom

 The huge bulk of Dow Crag loomed intimidatingly in front of us through the now thinning mist and cloud, but the weather was sunny and fresh - a beautiful late winter/early spring day.
-We edged round the East Gully, then on past the Great Gully which fascinated the dog who edged just a little too close for Bro's comfort, although I had a good look down.
+We edged round the East Gully, then on past the Great Gully which fascinated the dog who edged just a little too close for Bro's comfort.

 The Old Man